pixelcities/datagarden/docs/sources/README.md

 the metadata of the source, and allows them to execute all of the actions mentioned in this chapter, with the exception of changing *column* shares.

-> **Warning**: It is not currently possible to remove collaborators from a source.
-Keep an eye on our roadmap to see when this
-> feature becomes available.

 ### Changing *column* shares
 Granting access to a column will share the underlying encryption key.
 This means it is impossible to gain access to the data of a column other than by one of your collaborators with access to the key sharing it with you.

-> **Warning**: While you can unshare a column again, it will not rotate the encryption keys.
-Keep an eye on our roadmap to
-> see when this feature becomes available.

 ### Publishing
 By publishing a source, it becomes available for use in the workflow builder.
 It does not become available to more users